Kabile: The Large Basilica

 The bishop's basilica was built in the 340's as one of the earliest examples of one with a courtyard in the region.
-It was damaged in 377-8 in the invasions.
-It was rebuilt and enlarged in the early 5th c. and became the 2nd biggest in Thracia, complete with mosaic floors, until its destruction in 587.
-It was partially rebuilt again until abandonment in the early 7th c.
+It was damaged in 377–8 in the invasions.
+It was rebuilt and enlarged in the early 5th century and became the 2nd biggest in Thracia, complete with mosaic floors, until its destruction in 587.
+It was partially rebuilt again until abandonment in the early 7th century.

-Economy

-Most of Kabile's population works in Yambol.
-The economy is based on agriculture.
-There is also a factory for sweets.

-Religion

-The population is mostly Christian Orthodox.
-There are a few churches.